davewongillies/dpkg-deb-ruby-wrapper/README.md

 # Dpkg::Deb

-A ruby wrapper for dpbk-deb that allows reading of control information from .deb packages
+A ruby wrapper for dpkg-deb that allows reading of control information from .deb packages

 ## Installation